jamietre/iter8/README.md

 iter8 is a small (3k gzipped) data transformation library that works with JavaScript iterables.
 It provides the familiar `Array` API plus a full complement of sequence and set operations like `intersect`, `union`, `except`, and `leftJoin`.

+## Features

+* Works with all iterators, iterables, and generators
+* Implements complete `Array` API, plus many additions
+* Painless interop with `Array`, `Set`, and `Map` types
+* Deferred execution of all sequence enumeration
+* Caches iterator output: automatically re-use sequences without access to the creator
+* Powerful reflection capability for iterating object properties and getters/setters
+* Includes Typescript typings for complete GUI support of its API

 * [Installation](#installation)
 * [Basic Usage](#usage)
 * [API Summary & Index](#api)